jvmancuso/KaggleNCFM/README.md

 6. Use Bayesian optimization for training stacker
 7. Segmentation ([YOLO](https://groups.google.com/d/topic/keras-users/DjclH2L7epU), or something more compatible with Keras, or [something from Caffe](https://github.com/rbgirshick/py-faster-rcnn))
 8. Optimize for complementarity between models (e.g. optimize precision for one and recall for another)

+UPDATE: I abandoned this plan after finding work in order to focus on my research at the Cleveland Clinic.